Deiverpa/aiprompts/README.md

-This is a [Next.js](https://nextjs.org/) Full Stack project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) Full Stack project following the JSmastery route in the following: https://youtu.be/wm5gMKuwSYk bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Using MongoDB, Google Auth and more.

 ## Getting Started

 First, run the development server: